 Butter and jam are always a hit.
 Spread creamy butter, then add your favorite jam for a tasty treat.
 For a sweet start, try cinnamon toast for a morning boost.

 For a fancy twist, try European-style toppings.
-Anchovy fillets with butter or prosciutto with serrano ham make your toast special.
+Anchovy fillets with butter or smoked salmon with avocado make your toast special.

 Common Toasting Mistakes to Avoid